Business Financing Guides

 How Full-Standby Seller Notes Work in SBA Acquisitions

 A full-standby seller note is a deferred loan from the seller that counts as equity in an SBA 7(a) acquisition.
 No payments are made during the SBA loan term, typically 10 years.
-Regalis Capital achieves full-standby terms on 90%+ of deals, pairing 5% buyer cash with a 5% seller note to meet the SBA's 10% equity injection requirement with minimal cash out of pocket.
+Regalis Capital achieves full-standby terms on the vast majority of deals, pairing 5% buyer cash with a 5% seller note to meet the SBA's 10% equity injection requirement with minimal cash out of pocket.

 SBA 7(a) vs SBA 504: Key Differences for Business Buyers